esacteksab/gh-tp/README.md

 ### `.tp.toml` config file

 I didn't want to make assumptions about your system, so `tp` does not define any default values today. `tp` uses a config file named `.tp.toml`.
 This config file is written in [TOML](https://toml.io/).
-TOML is case-sensitive and keys are [mixedCase].
+TOML is case-sensitive and keys are [mixedCase or camelCase](https://en.wikipedia.org/wiki/Camel_case).
 It has 3 required parameters with one optional parameter.
 It can exist in your home directory or in the root of your project from where you will execute `gh tp` from.
 A annotated copy exists in the [example](./example) directory. **_The config file, the parameters and possibly the presence of default values is actively being worked on.
 This behavior may change in a future release._**

 | Parameter | Type   | Required | Description                                                                                                            |
 | --------- | ------ | -------- | ---------------------------------------------------------------------------------------------------------------------- |